ShinyColorsWiki/mediawiki-extensions-crowdsec/README.md

 $wgCrowdSecAPIKey = ""; // !mendatory!
 Set your bouncer key from cscli. eg. `cscli bouncers add mediawiki-bouncer`

 $wgCrowdSecCache = true; // Recommended to use this for perfomance.
+$wgCrowdSecCacheTTL = 604800; // Cache TTL.
+In seconds.
+Default to 7 days but it's nice to set 2 hours if can handle it.
+(2 hours is default CAPI pull interval)

 $wgCrowdSecFallbackBan = false; // If LAPI request failed, `true` will block all user.
 Not recommended to set `true`.
 $wgCrowdSecRestrictRead = false; // Use at your own risk.
 This will block the site at all who listed on CrowdSec
 $wgCrowdSecTreatTypesAsBan = []; // Use at your own risk.
-Since there's no challenge integrated, `captcha` will be passed too(Use ConfirmEdit instead).
+Since there's no challenge integration, `captcha` will be passed too(Use ConfirmEdit instead).
 If you want to block `captcha` type user, then add `"captcha"` to this array.

 $wgCrowdSecReportOnly = false; // This Doesn't block the user. for debug purpose.
 #$wgDebugLogGroups['CrowdSec'] = '/var/log/mediawiki/crowdsec.log'; // for debug purpose.